Using operators in Search : Hacking Windows Vista

-Searching with Size hack
+Searching with Size

-Searching with Date hack
+Searching with Date

-Searching with Folder hack
+Searching within Folder

 This type of free form search also works in Windows XP with Windows Desktop Search installed, although the syntax is slightly different: